fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/bcoles/jira_scan">-Jira Scan is  a simple remote scanner for Atlassian Jira</a>

+<a href="https://spaceraccoon.github.io/webpack-exploder/">-Webpack Exploder : Unpack the source code of React and other Webpacked Javascript apps!
+Check out Expanding the Attack Surface</a>

 <a href="https://github.com/DigeeX/raider">-Raider - Web authentication testing framework</a>

 <a href="https://n00b.sh/posts/aes-killer-mobile-app-demo/">-Decrypting Mobile App Traffic using AES Killer and Frida</a>